emmajanedrews/base-template/_posts/2018-01-24-if-your-2017-listing-expired-try-these-3-tips.md

 There are three specific things you can do to get your home sold this year:

-1. **Take a look at your price.&nbsp;**When you listed your home last time, did you really take a close look at what else was selling in the area and your current competition?
-Here’s the thing: We take a close look at what homes like yours are selling for and we make sure that you’re getting the most money possible.<br>&nbsp;
+1. **Take a look at your price.**When you listed your home last time, did you really take a close look at what else was selling in the area and your current competition?
+Here’s the thing: We take a close look at what homes like yours are selling for and we make sure that you’re getting the most money possible.<br>
 2. **What objections did buyers have with your previous listing?** Were there things that you could get rid of in your house in terms of, say, decluttering?
 Were there some upgrades you could have made?
-Consider hiring a professional stager to come through to fluff the pillows and add some decorative items to really make your house stand out.<br>&nbsp;
+Consider hiring a professional stager to come through to fluff the pillows and add some decorative items to really make your house stand out.<br>
 3. **Did you have the right agent?** Oftentimes a house goes stale because it’s been on the market for too long.
 What you want to do is take new pictures, get fresh ideas, and hit the market like a brand-new listing for 2018.

 {% include pullquote.html %}